 Building A Product Reviews Capability

 For larger organizations with larger budgets, consider adding user-generated content to any products you sell online.
-Make sure that you find ways to provide social proof to your product profiles.
-Software as a Service (SaaS) offerings in this category are growing quickly.
+Ensure that you find ways to provide social proof to your product profiles.
+Software as a Service (SaaS) offerings in this category is growing quickly.
 Larger, more established providers include Bazaarvoice and Trustpilot, among many others.
 Even Shopify offers a product reviews app.

 Digital or not, our community is where we find it.
 Here are some examples from my community.
 My friend who owns a fence contracting business gets referrals from the neighborhood Facebook page.
 Another friend, who owns smoothie franchises, donates smooth drinks at local golf fundraisers and hands out free drink cards to student-athletes to build customer-trial.
 A local orthopedic clinic provides its staff to work the sidelines of local football games and prioritizes scheduling injured athletes.
 A local restaurant hosts post-game drinks and snacks for a local high school football team's parents and coaches.
 Another company I know monitors post office address changes and offers welcome wagon security upgrades to new arrivals.
 Our church's services and giving are online now.

 The possibilities are endless!
 Make them digital and see them scale!